Nepal MPI

 The annual global MPI produced by the Oxford Poverty and Human Development Initiative in partnership with the Human Development Report Office of the United Nations Development Programme is an internationally comparable index of acute multidimensional poverty.
 OPHI publishes Country Briefings summarising poverty statistics of the global MPI for each country.

-Visit the most recent Global MPI Country Briefing for Nepal based on MICS 2019.
+Visit the most recent Global MPI Country Briefing for Nepal based on DHS year 2022.

 Cover of Nepal MPI report 2021